A Weekend Guide to Santa Barbara

 Have you been to Santa Barbara?
 What are your favorite things to eat, places to stay, or things to do?
 Comment below with more recommendations!

 Thank you to Visit Santa Barbara, Four Seasons Resort The Biltmore Santa Barbara, Ganna Walska Lotusland, and Taste Santa Barbara Food Tours for providing various services and/or accommodations during my visit to Santa Barbara.
+This post may include affiliate links, which comes at absolutely no cost to you.
+All proceeds go directly back into maintaining this website and making it better for you.
 All opinions are my own.